Macy's sinks as poor spring season hits profit

 Macy’s shares, which have declined about 35% this year, opened at a near 10-year low.

-The company, which is the first of the department stores to report results, also dragged peers’ shares.
+The company, which is the first of the department stores to report results, also dragged down peers’ shares.
 Kohl’s (KSS.N), Nordstrom (JWN.N) and J.C.
 Penney (JCP.N) were down between 4% and 6%.